Alex Afonso

-Alex Afonso (born 24 March 1981 in Jaú, São Paulo) was a Brazilian football (soccer) forward.
+Alex Afonso (born 24 March 1981 in Jaú, São Paulo) is a Brazilian former football (soccer) forward.

 Career

 Alex Afonso previously played for Fortaleza, Portuguesa and Palmeiras.
 On 20 April 2009 Paraná Clube bought the new player from Miami FC in the USL First Division., the player signed until June 2009.

 On 1 July 2010, Alex Afonso moved to Grupo Desportivo Estoril Praia in the Portugal.